 Not just any steps, but artfully composed over 2,000 tiles from over 60 (!)
 Countries by the Chilean artist Jorge Selarón in 1989.

 Go on a discovery tour and see what exciting places of origin and funny motifs you find.

 As both the name of the place and Rio de Janeiro are mentioned here, the steps are wonderful for a nice souvenir photo.
 Further up there is also a corner with the flag of Brazil made of tiles, a really nice photo motif!

-Rio de Janeiro Sights: The Lapa & Centro neighborhoods
+Things to do in Rio: The Lapa & Centro neighborhoods

 In the neighboring district of Lapa, like its neighbor Santa Teresa, is a cultural, vibrant center with many bars, cafes and galleries.

 A touch of Roman architecture in the middle of South America?
 The Aqueduto da Carioca, the arches of Lapa have been an important element of the city’s water supply since the 1720s.

 Nearby is the city’s cathedral, the Catedral Metropolitana de São Sebastião do Rio de Janeiro, as it is officially called.
 The special architecture immediately catches the eye and makes it one of the most striking buildings of the Centros.